dpella/interop-example/README.md

 This repository demonstrates interoperability between Haskell and three SQL engines.
 Each requires a different approach to integrate the `dpella_sample_random` Haskell function.
-Below, we outline the architecture, the integration architecture, mechanism and pro/cons of for each engine.
+Below, we outline the integration architecture and workflow for each engine, with their respective pros and cons.

 ### **5.1.
 SQLite**

 ![SQlite workflow](./fig/sqlite-workflow.png)

+#### Overview
+The Haskell application (`app/Main.hs`) initializes and connects to an in-process SQLite database.
+During initialization, the application i) initializes an SQL environment holding the stateful `NoiseGen`, and ii) uses the `DPella.SQLite` wrapper to register the Haskell function `dpellaSampleRandom` as an SQL function called `dpella_sample_random`.
+The wrapper uses the function `createFunction` from the SQLite client library `sqlite-simple` to perform the registration.

-* **Explanation:** The Haskell application (`app/Main.hs`) uses the `DPella.SQLite` wrapper. `withSQLFunctions` registers the `dpellaSampleRandom` Haskell function directly with the in-process SQLite library (`sqlite-simple`) using `createFunction`.
-SQL queries executed via `query_` can then directly call `dpella_sample_random`, which executes the registered Haskell code within the same process.
+To execute SQL queries, the application uses the `query_` function.
+Queries referring to the the registered SQL function `dpella_sample_random` will trigger the execution of the Haskell function `dpellaSampleRandom` within the same process.

+##### Key steps
+1. Initialize an SQLite environment containing the process-local state (`NoiseGen`).
+2. Register the SQL function `dpella_sample_random` using `createFunction`.
+3. Execute SQL queries using `query_` to call the registered function.

+#### Details

-* **Integration:** Runs in-process with the Haskell application.
-Functions are registered/unregistered directly using `sqlite-simple`'s API within `DPella.SQLite.withSQLFunctions`.
-An `SQLEnv` holding the `NoiseGen` is created for the scope of the connection.
+* **Integration:** SQLite runs in-process with the Haskell application.
+The `DPella.SQLite` module directly registers and unregister functions using `sqlite-simple`'s API.
+An environment (`SQLEnv`) holding the `NoiseGen` is created for the scope of the connection.

 * **Invocation Mechanism:** The Haskell function `dpellaSampleRandom` is wrapped and registered with the SQLite connection using `SQLite.createFunction`.
 The `SQLEnv` containing the stateful `NoiseGen` is passed to the implementation.

     ```haskell
     -- From dpella-sqlite/src/DPella/SQLite.hs